RKO Keith's Theater (Flushing, Queens): Partial demolition of lobby

 A group called the Committee to Save the RKO Keith's Theatre of Flushing, Inc., worked to gain community support as part of its goal to maintain and preserve RKO Keith's Theater for adaptive reuse as a performing arts/convention center.
 In 1986 and 1987, over 3,000 Queens residents signed petitions in order to request that the entire structure become a city landmark.
 The petitions were submitted to Borough President Claire Shulman, who refused to support landmark status for the entire interior.
 The Committee gained support from the Theater Historical Society, Queens Historical Society, New York Landmarks Conservancy, Queensborough Preservation League, and State Senator Frank Padavan.
-The Queens Historical Society wrote a letter to the organization's founder, Jerry Rotondi, saying: "The Committee's work to protect a recognized landmark from insensitive development and inappropriate use... [is] very commendable."
+The Queens Historical Society wrote a letter to the organization's founder, Jerry Rotondi, saying, "The Committee's work to protect a recognized landmark from insensitive development and inappropriate use... [is] very commendable."

 In January 1987, Huang started remodeling the facade into storefronts and adding offices to the upper floors.
 The theater was by then owned by the Farrington & Northern Development Corporation, where Huang was the vice president.
 The LPC gave him a construction permit for the site.
 Inspectors subsequently discovered that the lobby had been illegally modified, resulting in $160,000 worth of damage.
-Early that March, after most of the auditorium had been demolished, the New York City Department of Buildings issued an order demanding that Huang stop all work on the theater after the inspectors found that three of the landmarked columns in the ticket lobby had been destroyed.
+Early that March, after most of the auditorium had been demolished, the New York City Department of Buildings issued an order demanding that Huang stop all work on the theater.
+The stop-work order came after the inspectors found that three of the landmarked columns in the ticket lobby had been destroyed.
 The construction permit was also revoked.
 Huang claimed that vandals broke into the theater building on February 23, 1987, and destroyed the columns.
 Demolition contractor Steven Shapiro said he had reported the vandalism to the New York City Police Department (NYPD)'s 109th Precinct, but the NYPD had no record of such a report being made.

 The LPC could not ascertain who destroyed the columns, so it did not issue any fines or violations.
 However, the LPC did find in October 1987 that the contractors violated building codes because the construction plan for the site had not been approved.
 Additionally, the LPC removed the auditorium from consideration as a landmark since most of it was already destroyed.
 The stop-work order remained in place for the next several years.